MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 W* pw = factory<W>(a, b);
 ```

-However, the following example does not contain a valid call to the `factory` function because `factory` takes lvalue references that are modifiable as its parameters, but it is called by using rvalues:
+However, the following example doesn't contain a valid call to the `factory` function.
+That's because `factory` takes lvalue references that are modifiable as its parameters, but it's called by using rvalues:

 ```cpp
 Z* pz = factory<Z>(2, 2);